RetroPie/RetroPie-Docs/docs/PC-Engine.md

 **Note: the BIOS file is only needed to play CD based games**

-The BIOS file necessary is called: **syscard3.pce**
+The BIOS file must be named: **syscard3.pce**

-Place your the syscard3.pce file in
+Place your syscard3.pce file in

 ```
 /home/pi/RetroPie/BIOS